 |Projected Job Growth (2018-2028)||11% (much faster than average for all occupations)*|

 Employment Outlook for Aestheticians

-Skincare specialists earned an average annual income of $35,300 in May 2015, as reported by the BLS.
+Skincare specialists earned a median annual income of $31,290 in May 2018, as reported by the BLS.
 Personal care centers and doctors' offices had the highest employment levels at that time.

 Aestheticians offer various services that cleanse, exfoliate and moisturize skin.
 In a session, they could start by determining a client's skin type and specific needs, recommending certain treatments or daily skin regimens.
 They might apply cleansers, scrubs, body wraps, facial masks, moisturizers, peels or tonics to help improve the skin on the face, hands, feet or body.
 They may also perform massages, makeup application, hair removal and eyebrow shaping.